 In order to predict Ethernet performance, we need to monitor the mean packet length and mean total offered load over some time period.
 We use a dynamic window scheme to compute the mean values of packet length and total offered load.
 The size of time window should represent a balance between sensitivity to the current system state and stability of the measurement.
 If the size of time window is too large, then it will mix up two different patterns of traffic load on the link.
 On the other hand, if the time window size is too small, then the control mechanism will react to a transient burst of packet arrivals, which makes the system unstable.
-We choose the time window size to be around 1 second, because it is long enough to even out busty traffic, but not so long as to lose slow-scale changes in traffic.
-The reason that we didn't choose window size to be exact 1 second is explained next.
+We choose the time window size to be 1 second, because it is long enough to even out busty traffic, but not so long as to lose slow-scale changes in traffic.